| (No

 atmosphere with the great sound.
 It is very difficult to play.
 (By

-the way it is also a favorite of this author and the first piece I performed
+the way it is also a favourite of this author and the first piece I performed

 on the organ in Copenhagen).